Palmstroemen/WB_Organizer/README.md

 ![](./Resources/videos/WBO_dropdown.gif)

-The WBO provides <u>workbench groups</u> with an <u>additional selector</u> to first select a group of workbenches which then allows to select a workbench from a (reduced) group of workbenches with the aim to make it easier to find your workbenches.
+The WBO provides **workbench groups** with an **additional selector** to first select a group of workbenches which then allows to select a workbench from a (reduced) group of workbenches with the aim to make it easier to find your workbenches.

 It also allows to present the workbenches in tabs or in a dropdown list.

 ![](./Resources/videos/WBO_tabs.gif)

-It allows to put <u>one workbench in multiple groups</u>.
+It allows to put **one workbench in multiple groups**.
 So i.e. the Spreadsheet-Workbench might appear in multiple groups.

 It even allows to put workbenches <u>into the group-selector dropdown</u>.
 This might be useful for workbenches like Spreadsheet that you might want to put in many groups.